 WEEKLY TESTING SUMMARY

-- In week 8, compared to the previous week, the percentage testing positive decreased in the Western Cape, Eastern Cape, Gauteng and Limpopo, and was unchanged in the Northern Cape, Free State, KwaZulu-Natal, North West and Mpumalanga.
+- In week 23, compared to the previous week, the percentage testing positive increased in all provinces except in the Northern Cape, where it remained unchanged.